 Recently, Ohio State University’s Wilma H. Schiermeier Olentangy River Wetland Research Park contacted NexSens Technology to install a water quality monitoring station with radio telemetry in the Olentangy River.

-Using a NexSens 4100-iSIC spread spectrum radio data logger and a YSI 6600 V2-4 sonde, OSU researchers are able to monitor water quality data from their research facility.
+Using a NexSens 4100-iSIC spread spectrum radio data logger and a YSI 6600 V2 sonde, OSU researchers are able to monitor water quality data from their research facility.

 Measurement parameters include temperature, conductivity, dissolved oxygen, pH, ORP, turbidity, chlorophyll, and water level.
 This station is a complement to the NexSens real-time wetland monitoring system already in place, which covers the 25-acre marshy wetland.

 An ISCO 6712 Portable Sampler is also mounted along the bridge.
-Connected to the sampler is a 4100-iSIC data logger, which can automatically trigger it based on high/low parameter readings.
+Connected to the sampler is an iSIC data logger, which can automatically trigger it based on high/low parameter readings.
 For advanced sampling, the iSIC data logger can also automatically run any sampling program stored within the automated sampler.

 NexSens engineers mounted a secure deployment pipe to a structure along the side of a bike path bridge.
 The bike path is a common route to campus for Ohio State students, so it was essential that the water quality station did not disrupt student traffic.
 Additionally, the deployment pipe features a locking well cap to prevent the sonde from being vandalized or stolen.